$0 Florida Micro-School & Pod Kit — Start Your Learning Pod Legally

 The FPEA offers a free starting guide.
 The FLDOE publishes the private school requirements.
 Step Up For Students provides dense handbooks.
 Prenda and KaiPod run free webinars.
 Here is exactly what you run into when you try to build a micro-school from those sources alone:

-- The FPEA caters to traditional homeschoolers, not edupreneurs.
-Their resources are designed for parents running informal co-ops — not founders launching a tuition-charging micro-school that needs an LLC, liability insurance, and SUFS provider registration.
-The business mechanics are entirely absent.
+• The FPEA caters to traditional homeschoolers, not school founders.
+Their resources are designed for parents running informal co-ops — filing a Letter of Intent, maintaining a portfolio, joining a support group.
+If you're launching a tuition-charging micro-school that needs an LLC, liability insurance, and SUFS provider registration, the FPEA doesn't cover any of that.
+It's not their mission.
+You'll spend hours reading content designed for a completely different path.

-- The franchise networks withhold the operational details deliberately.
-Prenda's blog, KaiPod's webinars, and Primer's social content are top-of-funnel marketing designed to route you into their paid platforms.
-The granular how — the provider registration steps, the facility inspection checklists, the multi-age scheduling frameworks — is the product they sell for thousands of dollars per year.
+• The franchise networks withhold the operational details on purpose.
+Prenda's blog posts, KaiPod's webinars, and Primer's social content are marketing funnels.
+They'll inspire you with statistics about the microschool movement and tell you Florida eliminated zoning barriers — but the granular how (the provider registration steps, the facility inspection checklists, the multi-age scheduling frameworks) is the product they sell for $2,200 per student per year.
+Their free content is designed to make you feel informed while keeping you just dependent enough to sign up.

-- Generic Etsy templates don't know Florida law.
-A $12 "Pod Agreement" from Etsy doesn't address HB 1285 zoning preemption, FDLE fingerprinting requirements, FLDOE Annual Private School Survey filing, or Step Up provider onboarding.
-It's a blank contract with no state-specific legal context.
+• Generic Etsy templates don't know Florida law.
+A $12 "Pod Agreement" from Etsy doesn't address HB 1285 zoning preemption, FDLE fingerprinting requirements, the mandatory capitalized warning text under Florida Statute 744.301, or Step Up provider onboarding.
+It's a document that looks professional and protects nothing.

 Free resources give you the inspiration and the legal baseline.
-The Kit gives you the templates, checklists, and frameworks to execute this week.
+The Compliance-to-Classroom Roadmap gives you the templates, checklists, and sequenced steps to execute this week.

 — Less Than One Month of a Franchise Platform Fee